Hardware Wallets – Securing Your crypto

 What is the difference between hardware wallets and hot wallets?

-If you are familiar with Bitcoins, you must have come across the terms cold wallets and hot wallets.
+If you are familiar with crypto, you must have come across the terms cold wallets and hot wallets.
 Hardware wallets are what are referred to as cold wallets in other terms.
 On a different note, hot wallets are commonly referred to as private wallets.

 Are there other kinds of storage wallets?